amzn/style-dictionary/examples/advanced/assets-base64-embed/README.md

 #### Running the example

-First of all, set up the required dependencies running the command `npm install` in your local CLI environment (if you prefer to use *yarn* update the commands accordingly).
+First of all, set up the required dependencies running the command `npm install` in your local CLI environment (if you prefer to use *yarn*, update the commands accordingly).

 At this point, run `npm run build`.
 This command will generate the files in the `build` folder.